-SINASILK™ floss is made with 750d silk thread.
-750d silk floss can be substituted with 900d corn PLA – however corn PLA must be made thicker to compensate for its inferior strength.
+SINASILK™ floss is made with 750D silk thread – the thickest grade manufactured today.
+Silk floss can be substituted with 900D corn PLA.
+However corn PLA must be made thicker to compensate for its inferior strength.
 Other brands may be cheaper, but they are not comparable – they use terms loosely, use inferior grade material, and/or try to pass off an inferior material for silk, and hope you don’t notice.

 What does Natural mean?

 PolyTetraFluoroEthylene – brand name Teflon®

 PTFE is not better or worse than Teflon® because they are one and the same thing – different only in name and nothing else.

 STUDY: Dental flossing and other behaviors linked to higher levels of PFAS in the body.
 Silentspring.org

 What is PFAS?

 What does Organic mean?

 1. ORGANIC: Of, relating to, or derived from living matter.
 Anything that grows is organic!

 2. MARKETING: Of a method of farming or gardening: using no chemical fertilizers, pesticides, or other artificial chemicals.
 Also designating a farmer or gardener utilizing such a method, or a farm on which the method is employed.